Adaptive Fusion Self-supervised Learning for Recommendation: Methodology

 \subsubsection{Time Complexity Analysis}

-To demonstrate the efficiency of our HFGCL, we investigate the time complexity of the GCN- and GCL-based methods.
-Specifically, the embeddings in HFGCL are generated through graph convolution, yielding a time complexity of $\mathcal{O}(2Ld|\mathcal{E}|)$, where $|\mathcal{E}|$ denotes the number of edge, $d$ denotes the embedding dimensions, $L$ denotes the GCN layer.
-Additionally, since calculating the CL loss requires fusing the self-supervised signals from users, items and user-item contrastive views, the time complexity becomes $\mathcal{O}(\mathcal{B}d(1+4\mathcal{B}))$.
+To demonstrate the efficiency of our AFGCL, we investigate the time complexity of the GCN- and GCL-based methods.
+Specifically, the embeddings in AFGCL are generated through graph convolution, yielding a time complexity of $\mathcal{O}(2Ld|\mathcal{E}|)$, where $|\mathcal{E}|$ denotes the number of edge, $d$ denotes the embedding dimensions, $L$ denotes the GCN layer.
+Additionally, CL loss requires fusing the self-supervised signals from user-item contrastive views, the time complexity becomes $\mathcal{O}(\mathcal{B}d(|\mathcal{S}|+4\mathcal{B}))$.

-Table \ref{tab:tima_complexity} summarizes the time complexity of HFGCL and several classical baselines, where \(\rho\) denotes the probability of retaining edges or nodes in SGL-ED, \(|\mathcal{K}|\) represents the number of collective intent nodes in BIGCF and the number of clusters in the clustering algorithms used for NCL and VGCL, \(|\mathcal{V}| = M + N\) is the total number of user and item nodes, and \(q\) indicates the required rank for SVD in LightGCL.
-Methods based on GCL generate contrastive views through data augmentation ($e.g.,$ SGL-ED and SimGCL), which require additional graph convolution operations and significantly increase the overall time complexity.
-Even methods that avoid these extra convolutions often treat all nodes as negative samples to maximize the mutual information of positive pairs ($e.g.,$ NCL and CGCL), while some approaches involve time-consuming specialized modeling processes, such as graph reconstruction in VGCL and intent modeling in BIGCF.
-In contrast, HFGCL eliminates the need for additional data augmentation or specialized modeling operations during training.
-By introducing high-order contrastive views and proposing a fused contrastive loss, HFGCL achieves efficient contrastive learning, significantly enhancing both efficiency and recommendation performance.
+Table~\ref{tab:tima_complexity} summarizes the time complexity of AFGCL and representative baselines, where $\rho$ is the edge/node retention probability in SGL-ED, $|\mathcal{K}|$ denotes the number of collective-intent nodes in BIGCF and the number of clusters in NCL/VGCL, $|\mathcal{V}|=M+N$ is the number of user and item nodes, and $q$ is the target rank for SVD in LightGCL.
+Augmentation-based GCL methods (e.g., SGL-ED and SGCL) require extra graph convolutions to generate views, increasing the overall complexity.
+Even augmentation-free methods may incur high cost due to dense negatives or specialized modules such as graph reconstruction in VGCL and intent modeling in BIGCF.
+Recent designs such as RecDCL and SCCF simplify the encoding stage by reformulating the contrastive loss, but the loss computation itself becomes more expensive and the empirical gains are often limited.
+In contrast, AFGCL avoids additional augmentation and specialized modeling, and achieves an efficient yet effective training procedure by fusing adaptive contrastive views with a fusion contrastive loss, leading to improved recommendation performance.